pawelgrzybek/pawelgrzybek.com/content/posts/2022-08-09-a-simple-carousel-with-a-few-lines-of-css.md

 photo: "2022-08-09.jpg"
 ---

 A few years back, I built [Siema](https://pawelgrzybek.github.io/siema/) — a lightweight (only 3kb gzipped) carousel plugin with no dependencies.
 It became massively popular because of its simplicity and extensibility.
-I am proud of this project because it helped many other developers and me.
+I'm proud of this project because not only helped me but also many other developers.

 CSS nowadays is so powerful, and if you need a simple carousel, I would like to kindly ask you not to use Siema (or any other carousel library) anymore.
 Using CSS is more straightforward, accessible, feels more natural and the [browser support for scroll snap](https://caniuse.com/css-snappoints) is great.
 Have a look at this minimalistic example.